 We'll be happy to reconsider cover for higher-risk customers after six months and when the current situation has been resolved.

-From Thursday 14 May, we’ll be making changes to our Diabetes Life Cover underwriting approach, this will bring them in-line with changes we previously made to our Menu Plan.
+On 14 May, we made changes to our Diabetes Life Cover underwriting approach, that brought them in-line with changes we previously made to our Menu Plan.

 The information below shows the customers we’ll not be able to offer cover to based on their diabetes alone.